Aviran-LAB/Production-Yield-Tracking/README.md

 By centralizing yield data, size breakdowns, waste/dumpage rates, and week-over-week (WoW) performance, this dashboard enables operational teams to make data-driven harvest and distribution decisions.

+> ⚠️ **Disclaimer:** The dataset used in this project is mock/synthetic data generated strictly for demonstration, portfolio, and analytical modeling purposes.
+You can easily substitute the underlying data source with your own schema and update or adapt the explicit DAX measures to fit your specific business logic and field names.
 ---

 ## 🏗️ Data Architecture & Modeling